If I Had a Nickel

 - In "Lodi" by Creedence Clearwater Revival, the singer sings "If I only had a dollar for every song I've sung, [...], You know, I'd catch the next train, back to where I live."

 - Tim McGraw's "All I Want Is a Life" has a variant in the line "I wish I had a dime for every hole that's in the carpet".

-The Prince: If I had sands for every time someone said that to me... (collects some sands of time) Oh, apparently I do!
+The Prince: (knocks Mahasti over the edge of the rooftop) If I had some sands for every time someone said that to me. (a cloud of sand comes to him from Mahasti's corpse) Oh!
+I do!

 - Animal Crossing: One response you may get if you send a nonsensical letter: "Man, if I had a Bell for every note I didn't get, well...
 I'd have a lot of Bells for sure!"